The Nasty, Messy, and Gross Side of Cloth Diapers

 As you may have heard already, if your baby is exclusively breast fed (EBF) you’re in luck!
 EBF poops are water-soluble and you can just toss those dirty diapers in the wash without even looking at them.

-Unfortunately, once solids are introduced, poop will no longer break down in water.
+Unfortunately, once solids are introduced, poop will no longer break down in water, which may leave you wondering how to clean cloth diapers with poop.
 While most modern washing machines can handle a small amount of soil, you still need to remove the majority of the mess from your cloth diapers before washing.

 This, of course, sucks.